oubaidHL/oubaidHL/README.md

-## I'm a Fresh Graduate Student, Developer, and a Systems and Services Administrator !!
+## I'm a Fresh Graduate Student, Developer and a Systems and Services Administrator !!

 - 🔭 I’m looking for work-study training
 - 🌱 I’m currently learning everything 🤣